eacton/CAGEF/Lesson_1/Lesson1.md

 ```
 A _relative directory_ is a path starting from whereever your currently are (your working directory).
 This path could be the same on your computer and my computer if and only if we have the same directory structure.

-If I wanted to move back to subdirectory1 using the _absolute path_, I would set a new working directory:
+If I wanted to move back to Tables using the _absolute path_, I would set a new working directory:

 ```
-setwd("/home/sue/subdirectory1")
+setwd("/home/benedict/Tables")
 #or
-setwd("~/subdirectory1")
+setwd("~/Tables")
 ```

 And the _relative path_ would be:

 ```
-setwd("./subdirectory1")
+setwd("./Tables")
 ```

 There is some talk over setting working directories within scripts.
 Obviously, not everyone has the same absolute path, so if you are setting a directory in your script, _it is best to have a relative path starting from the folder your script is in_.
 Keep in mind that others you share your script with might not have the same directory structure if you refer to subfolders.